 5. Decdeal Automatic Fish Feeder

 The free mobile app allows you to control the feeding process from where you are, including if you forget to feed the fish when you go out.
-With the app, you can set the feeding time and the ration of fish food.
+With the app, you can set the feeding time and the ratio of fish food.
 The multi-lingual, sensitive voice control is compatible with Amazon Alexa and Echo, and you can control when and how much to feed just by your voice.

 The Decdeal also has an intelligent memory function, so if the network is off, it will still dispense food using the previous settings.
-The power supply is through a micro USB interface, and it can be attached to the tank by way of clamp or double-sided tape.
+The power supply is through a micro USB interface, and it can be attached to the tank by way of a clamp or double-sided tape.

 As with other feeders, the Decdeal is compatible with pellets, small strip feed, microbial feed, round feed, and flakes.
-The body is black, but the clear matte-texture drum takes up the majority of the bulk.
+The body is black, but the clear matte texture drum takes up the majority of the bulk.

 Buyer’s Guide: Finding the Best Automatic Fish Feeders